RogueCookie/ExchangeRates/README.md

 12...16: USD - max: , min: , median: ; EUR - max: , min: , media: ;
 19...23: USD - max: , min: , median: ; EUR - max: , min: , media: ;
 26...28: USD - max: , min: , median: ; EUR - max: , min: , media: ;
-Предусмотреть вывод отчёта в двух форматах — txt и JSON (тип передаётся в параметрах запроса, формат вывода для JSON придумать самостоятельно).
+Provide the output of the report in two formats - txt and JSON (the type is passed in the request parameters, the output format for JSON must be invented by yourself).
-Используемые технологии: .net core, entity framework. По остальным технологиям, которые могут понадобиться для выполнения задания - на ваш выбор.
+Technologies used: .net core, entity framework.
+For the rest of the technologies that may be needed to complete the assignment - your choice.
 Heroku https://ozexchangerate.herokuapp.com/

-### Основные сервисы:
+### Basic services:
-#### BTBСonnector
+#### BTBРЎonnector
 Service for downloading data from BTB Bank.
 Implements a console application for downloading / receiving data from remote (BTB Bank).
 [Readme](./Services/BTBConnector/Readme.md)
 #### Loader